nyashasa/nyashasa/README.md

 Twelve years shipping digital products: the first decade as a product designer and web developer for Toyota, FCB Health New York, Old Mutual and MultiChoice; the last two building and running production systems end to end.
 I design the flow, build the backend, ship the app and own it in production.

 Most of my work is commercial and lives in private repos, so this profile is a map of what I've built rather than a code dump.
-Happy to walk through any of it, or share code under NDA.
+Happy to walk through any of it, or share code.

 📧 nyashasa@gmail.com · 📱 +27 81 461 6530 · 💼 [linkedin.com/in/nyashasa](https://linkedin.com/in/nyashasa)